Stephen-Gates/chatbot/docs/questions.md

 1. What IT Components are in the technical category *Relational Database*?
     - Returns a count of IT Components.
     - Returns IT Component Factsheet cards showing name, description, lifecycle, resource classification and responsible subscriptions.
-    - Factsheet cards ordered by resource classification (Approved, Conditional, Investigating, Retiring, Unapproved)
+    - Factsheet cards ordered by resource classification (Approved, Conditional, Investigating, Retiring, Unapproved/)
 1. What is our standard IT Component for the technical category *Relational Database*?
     - Returns a IT Component Factsheet card where the resource classification is Approved.